Corse of Slakes

 Heritage Information

 There has been a church at Anwoth from at least the 1100s.
-The ruin you see today was built between 1626 and 1627 and was in use until 1825.
-The Parish Church to the south was completed after this between 1826 and 1828, but is no longer in use.
+The ruins visible today were originally built between 1626-27 and were in use until 1825, so is contemporaneous with the military road work.
+The Parish Church to the south was completed after this between 1826 and 1828, but it too is no longer in use.

 Map Preview